ISCS-ZJU/GMBE/README.md

 ## Dataset preparing
 For convenience, we provide a script to download and preprocess datasets.
 You can run the following command and you will find the preprocessed datasets under the new directory `datasets/`.
+You will find two formats of each datasets, one is in adjacency format stored with the extention `.adj`, another one is in edge pairs format stored with the extention `.graph`.
+The latter one is specifically prepared for ooMBEA and PARMBE.
 ```
 bash ./preprocess/prepare_dataset.sh
 ```